Top 10 Largest Companies in the Construction Industry (UK)

 Balfour Beatty finance, develop, build and maintain innovative and efficient infrastructure.
 They employ around 26,000 people and operate mainly in the UK, Ireland and North America.

 Some projects you might know include Thames Tideway Tunnel, HS2, Manchester Engineering Campus Development (MECD), and Whitechapel & Woolwich Station.
+Balfour Beatty PLC therefore makes it to No.1 of our list of large construction companies.

 Kier was founded in 1928 as a specialist concrete company and is a leading provider of construction and infrastructure services, providing specialist design and build capabilities.
 Kier have done very well to remain in a strong position after their near collapse.
 The group reached a turnover of £3.48 billion for the period ending 2020.
 Kier employs around 19,000 people operating mainly in the UK.